snabbco/snabb/src/doc/testing.md

 ## Running a SnabbBot CI Instance

-SnabbBot (`src/scripts/snabb_bot.sh`) is a shell script that acts as a continuous integration service for Snabb Switch repositories hosted on GitHub.
-The You can run it on your own test hardware to provide unit and performance regression testing for the upstream repository or even your own Snabb Switch fork.
+SnabbBot (`src/scripts/snabb_bot.sh`) is a shell script that acts as a continuous integration service for Snabb repositories hosted on GitHub.
+The You can run it on your own test hardware to provide unit and performance regression testing for the upstream repository or even your own Snabb fork.

 ### System Requirements